jacygao/localazure/Docs/CosmosDb.md

 docker compose up
 ```

-Cosmos DB Emulator will be fully up once you see the following outputs:
+Cosmos DB Emulator is fully up once you see the following outputs:

 ```
 ...